- Annual compliance requirements in Hong Kong

 - A company can dispense with AGMs holding by a written resolution passed by all members.

-1.6.
-Maintenance and Update of any Changes to the Companies Registry
+Maintenance and update of any changes to the Companies Registry

-According to Hong Kong compliance requirements, there must be at least one director who is a natural person, and one shareholder (a person or a body corporate).
+According to Hong Kong compliance requirements, there must be at least one director, a natural person, and one shareholder (a person or a corporate body).

-Good news is that a local or foreigner is acceptable.
+The good news is that a local or foreigner is acceptable.
 But the person must be above 18 years old.
-It is possible for an individual to be the sole director and shareholder of a Hong Kong company.
+An individual can be a Hong Kong company’s sole director and shareholder.

-In addition, it is compulsory to notify CR of changes in a Hong Kong company within 15 days from change.
+In addition, it is compulsory to notify CR of changes in a Hong Kong company within 15 days of changes.

 Below are some changes that you’ll have to inform the relevant authority: